netresearch/ldap-selfservice-password-changer/README.md

 ## License

 LDAP Selfservice Password Changer is licensed under the MIT license, for more information please refer to the [included LICENSE file](LICENSE).

+## Contributing

+Feel free to contribute by creating a Pull Request!

+This project uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages and the default `gofmt` and `prettier` formatting rules.